 Arrest made in killings of 4 Idaho college students, sources say

 An arrest has been made in connection with the brutal murders of four University of Idaho students, law enforcement sources and an attorney for one of the victims' families told CBS News on Friday.
-Two law enforcement sources identified the person of interest as 28-year-old Bryan Christopher Kohberger.
+Law enforcement sources identified the person of interest as 28-year-old Bryan Christopher Kohberger.

+A law enforcement source tells CBS News that Kohberger, a graduate of Washington State University, is expected to be charged with four homicides and will be extradited to Idaho to face the charges.
+A student with that name is listed on the university's website as a Ph.D. student in the department of criminal justice and criminolgy at the school's campus in Pullman, Washington.
+Pullman is about 15 minutes from Moscow, Idaho.

 Shanon Gray, the family attorney for Kaylee Goncalves, said the arrest was made in Pennsylvania.
-A law enforcement source told CBS News he was taken into custody near Scranton.
+A law enforcement source told CBS News he was taken into custody at his parents' home in Albrightsville, Pennsylvania, which is between Allentown and Scranton.

 Word of the arrest came more than six weeks after roommates Goncalves, Madison Mogen and Xana Kernodle were found stabbed to death in their home along with fellow student Ethan Chapin.